Portal about bathroom renovation. Useful tips

 Usherette - usherette

-You should also highlight a group of nouns related to the so-called common gender; nouns belonging to a common gender carry the concept of an animate object, but do not distinguish between generic coloration.
-That is, such nouns, depending on the context, can denote an object, referring it to the masculine or feminine gender.
+It is also worth highlighting a group of nouns belonging to the so-called common gender; nouns belonging to the general gender carry the concept of an animate object, but do not distinguish gender coloring.
+That is, similar nouns, depending on the context, can denote an object, classifying it as masculine or feminine.

-1.3 Ways of expressing gender in inanimate nouns in English
+1.3 Ways to express gender for inanimate nouns in English

 noun gender English

-As there are exceptions to all the rules, there are situations in the issue of the gender composition of the English language when it is necessary to proceed not from general rules and logical analysis, but by analogy with the already established linguistic forms of expression associated with cultural and historical development language and its speakers.
+Just as there are exceptions to all rules, so in the matter of the gender composition of the English language there are situations when it is necessary to proceed not from general rules and logical analysis, but by analogy with already established linguistic forms of expression associated with cultural and historical development language and its speakers.

-So, for example, oddly enough, in the English language, in addition to inanimate objects, animals and children under one year old are also referred to the middle genus.
-As for the attribution of children under one year old to the middle birth, then according to this fact there is an assumption proposed by N.A.
-Grishina, explaining such a well-established use.
-She states the following: Nouns are divided into active and inactive, i.e. a small child (a baby) is immobile without the help of adults and, accordingly, is inactive, therefore this word refers to the middle genus.
+So, for example, oddly enough, in English, in addition to inanimate objects, the neuter gender also includes animals and children under one year of age.
+As for classifying children under one year of age as neuter, there is an assumption regarding this fact proposed by N.A.
+Grishina, which explains such a well-established use.
+She states the following: Nouns are divided into active and inactive, i.e. a small child (a baby) is motionless without the help of adults and, accordingly, inactive, so this word belongs to the neuter gender.

-In the Russian language there is the word "child", which is similar to the English word (Baby) - it is also neuter, and is applied to children of both sexes.
-And the masculine words "infant" and "child" also apply to children of both sexes.
+In Russian there is a word "child", which is similar to the English word (Baby) - it is also neuter, and is applied to children of both sexes.
+And the masculine words "baby" and "child" also apply to children of both sexes.

-Each language has its own oddities.
+Every language has its own quirks.
 But these oddities are usually visible to foreigners studying this language.
 It always seems to a person that in his native language everything is simple, clear and very logical.
-In fact, this is not the case.
+In fact, this is not true.

-An interesting fact should also be recognized that, nevertheless, not all animals are inclined to be attributed to the middle genus.
+An interesting fact should also be recognized that people are not inclined to classify all animals as neuter.
 People proudly name their pets by gender.
-Or wild animals, in which case it is necessary to know their gender.
-Accordingly, the cat will be "she" - she, and the cat - "he" - he.
+Or wild animals, in those cases it is necessary to know their gender.
+Accordingly, the cat will be “she” - she, and the cat - “he” - he.

-Moreover, there are reverse exceptions, since some inanimate objects, in stylistically colored or emotional speech, can be spiritualized and replaced by the pronouns he or she.
-These words include whole groups of nouns, such as the names of ships, countries, cars, etc .; such nouns, of course, do not have a generic character, but for some reason they are almost always replaced by the pronoun she.
+Moreover, there are also reverse exceptions, since some inanimate objects, in stylistically colored or emotional speech, can be spiritualized and replaced by the pronouns he or she.
+Such words include entire groups of nouns, such as the names of ships, countries, cars, etc.; Such nouns, of course, do not have a gender marker, but for some reason they are almost always replaced with the pronoun she.

-) Correlation with the feminine gender of various types of courts.
-He only noticed, how well the skiff sailed ... shes good, he thought
+) Correlation with the feminine gender of various types of ships.
+He only noticed how well the skiff sailed… she's good, he thought

-According to I.E. Lalayants, the feminine gender of nouns denoting courts can probably be explained by the fact that the word "ship" comes from the Scandinavian "cipam", meaning something related to the female womb.
+According to I.E. Lalayants, the feminine gender of nouns denoting ships can probably be explained by the fact that the word “ship” comes from the Scandinavian “cipam”, which meant something associated with the female womb.
 According to ancient belief, placing a dead Viking in a boat meant rebirth in the womb.

-) Another tradition is the feminine gender for the names of countries, used not as a geographical, but as a political-economic unit, as well as in mythological and poetic contexts.
-Greece surpasses mankind in her exalted concepts ...
+) Another tradition is the feminine gender for names of countries used not as a geographical, but as a political-economic unit, and also in mythological and poetic contexts.
+Greece surpasses mankind in her exalted concepts…

-) Another group is nouns denoting various means movement. getting of the car… he said… Fill her up, please ...
-Some researchers note the fact that if the owner of the car is a woman, she can talk about her in a masculine way.
+) Another group is nouns denoting various means movement. getting of the car… he said… Fill her up, please .
+Some researchers note the fact that if the owner of the car is a woman, she can talk about it in the masculine gender.

-) The names of ancient cities and city-states are also highlighted in a separate class.
-In ancient times, cities were often given the names of goddesses (Athens), they were considered the patrons and founders of these cities.
+) The names of ancient cities and city-states are also included in a separate class.
+In ancient times, cities were often given the names of goddesses (Athena); they were considered the patroness and founders of these cities.
 Bursley was to lose her identity Babylon, mother of all sins

 5) The nouns nature, earth, world are often associated with the feminine gender.
 Nature seemed to hold her breath

-Also often associated with the feminine gender science and the names of other sciences.
+The names of other sciences are also often associated with the feminine gender of science.
 "The sweet nymph Algebra"

 S. D. Katsnelson argued that the generic characteristic of an inanimate object is an example of creating a stylistic effect.
-Any item belonging to someone can be named using the feminine gender, to emphasize the special value of this item for a specific person...
+Any item belonging to someone can be named using the feminine gender to emphasize the special value of this item for specific person.
 My lady guitar

-2. Methods for translating gender-marked nouns from English into Russian
+2. Methods of translating nouns marked by gender from English into Russian

-When considering ways to translate nouns marked by gender, it would be more appropriate to highlight four aspects for consideration:
+When considering ways of translating nouns marked by gender, it would be more appropriate to highlight four aspects for consideration:

 Masculine nouns

-Masculine and feminine gender in English, in the overwhelming majority of cases, are inherent only in animate nouns.
-Both genders are absolutely logically distributed in English with respect to animate nouns according to gender (as in Russian).
+Masculine and feminine genders in the English language, in the vast majority of cases, are inherent only to animate nouns.
+Both genders are absolutely logically distributed in English relative to animate nouns according to gender (as in Russian).

 And here there are no problems when translating these nouns from English into Russian, since in this case the original gender is preserved during translation.